William Waterhouse (bassoonist): Biography and career as a performer

-Born in London, Waterhouse studied at the Royal College of Music, specifically the bassoon with Archie Camden, viola with Cecil Aronowitz, and harmony with the composer Gordon Jacob.
+Born in London, Waterhouse began taking bassoon lessons from Vernon Elliott, then studied bassoon at the Royal College of Music with Archie Camden, viola with Cecil Aronowitz, and harmony with the composer Gordon Jacob.
 From 1953 to 1955, he was second bassoonist in the orchestra of the Royal Opera at Covent Garden at the time of Maria Callas, Tito Gobbi, and Kirsten Flagstad.
 Later he stated that his most valuable lessons in phrasing were actually learned playing in the pit while accompanying opera singers.
 From 1955 until 1958 he played in the Orchestra della Svizzera Italiana in Lugano.
 He was the principal bassoonist in the London Symphony Orchestra (1958–1965), and in the BBC Symphony Orchestra (1965–1982), playing under such conductors as Cantelli, Toscanini, Furtwängler, Monteux, Karajan, Klemperer and Boulez.

 Waterhouse was married to the pianist and music teacher Elisabeth Waterhouse.
 The composer and cellist Graham Waterhouse is their son.
 Violinist and teacher Celia Milner of the BBC Symphony Orchestra and freelance violinist and teacher Lucy Waterhouse are their daughters.

 William Waterhouse died in 2007 in Florence.